 Preparing autistic children for starting primary school: strategies

-With some planning and preparation, you can help your autistic child make a successful start to primary school.
+With planning and preparation, you can help your autistic child make a successful start to primary school.
 These strategies can help:

 - Make a transition plan for your child.